 The area is equally rich in faunal diversity, which is home to macaques, jackal, and foxes, Himalayan black bear, marten, civet, barking deer, sambar, porcupine among others.
 The rich avian diversity of the area makes it a birds’ paradise, some of the prominent avian fauna include magpies, barbets, parakeets, thrushes, woodpeckers, jungle owlet, fish eagle, lammergeier, Himalayan griffon, crested serpent eagle, flycatchers, and cheer pheasants, kalij pheasant,and koklas pheasants.

-The project involves plantation of 125,000 local tree saplings in the selected seven Van Panchayat areas.
+The project involves plantation local tree species in the selected seven Van Panchayat areas.
 This will primarily strengthen the unique ‘Van Panchayat’ governance for sustainable natural resource management.
 The plantation will encourage participatory approach with direct community involvement in conservation action simultaneously generating local employment while project implementation and monitoring which supports the sensitive rural economy.
 The project is implemented with the promotion of multipurpose native trees with the focus on raising oak species because of its multiple socio-environmental benefits.
 Oaks foliage is a major source of fodder, acorns are edible and are suitable for silvi-horticultural systems with several cash crops of the area with high rhizome yield being grown best under Oak canopy.
 The selected native species will be planted in the identified areas to reclaim into forest lands to improve wildlife habitat, control top soil erosion, check surface water runoff and aid ecosystem services to overall support benefit-cost ratio to the locals.
 Upon maturity, each tree can absorb approximately 20kg of CO2 per year which is considered globally as a conservative estimate for sequestration potential of trees.

 Creating employment for the locals, the current project seeks to value standing forests, work towards afforestation programmes, regulate the dynamics of resource extraction from the forests and promote alternative livelihood options and energy sources to local communities.
 This works towards a clear strategy towards achieving maximum benefits from standing forests for local communities as well as the environment at large.

 |Name of the Company||Number of Trees Planted||Fiscal Year|